fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

+* Added: Compatibility with plugin Omnisend for WooCommerce.
 * Improved: Rename inline validation message classes to avoid conflicts with other plugins.

 = 4.0.3 - 2025-03-17 =